maxhbr/LDBcollector/md/EUDatagrid.md

                                 "name": "Distribute the generated binaries from modified source code" }
                         ],
                         "_str": "Description: Relevant documentation for the software will be treated in the same way as the software.
-The same rights will be granted to sub-licensees.\nActions:\n- Distribution of Modified Source Code\n- Distribute the generated binaries from modified source code\n\nConditions:\nAND\n  OBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer included in the license\n\n  RESTRICTION: A worldwide, non-exclusive, royalty-free, and unrestricted license to use, display, modify, redistribute, and sublicense their modifications and derivatives to EU DataGrid participants in accordance with this license.
-(However, this does not include cases where a separate written license agreement is entered into with the User.)\n\n\n\n", "conditions": {
+The same rights will be granted to sub-licensees.\nActions:\n- Distribution of Modified Source Code\n- Distribute the generated binaries from modified source code\n\nConditions:\nAND\n  OBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer included in the license\n  RESTRICTION: A worldwide, non-exclusive, royalty-free, and unrestricted license to use, display, modify, redistribute, and sublicense their modifications and derivatives to EU DataGrid participants in accordance with this license.
+(However, this does not include cases where a separate written license agreement is entered into with the User.)\n\n\n", "conditions": {
                             "AND": [
                                 {